The Wand Company Tricorder – Full Teardown (and Japanese AM/FM Tricorder Radio Ruse!)

-Schaffner Interference Simulator: Posting Cringe on Mains
+Schaffner Interference Simulator: Posting Spikes on Mains

 Interference Simulator - Cover - v01 - 1980s IS